Xynes-Studio/xynes-gateway/DEVELOPER.md

 Some routes are not workspace-scoped (e.g. `GET /me`).
 For these routes:

 - Gateway requires authentication (valid JWT → `req.auth.userId`).
-- Gateway skips authz by default when `workspaceScoped=false`.
+- Gateway skips authz only for explicitly allowlisted auth-only actions (currently `accounts.me.getOrCreate`).
 - Gateway forwards gateway-owned auth context headers to the downstream service:
   - `X-XS-User-Id`
   - `X-XS-User-Email`